We look forward to hosting your next event! Please view our Facility Overview Brochure here

 Hoover - Fox River Bluffs Forest Preserves Trail Connection

 In February 2024, the District’s Board of Commissioners approved plans to construct a trail extending from the northeast corner of Hoover Forest Preserve at the Eldamain Road Bridge to Fox River Bluffs Forest Preserve.
-The District is applying for an Illinois Department of Natural Resources – Regional Tails Program grant for $200,000, with an additional $189,000 commitment from the Kendall County Transportation Alternatives Program.
-If awarded, the project will be completed by fall 2025.
+The District applied for an Illinois Department of Natural Resources – Regional Tails Program grant for $200,000, with an additional $272,000 commitment from the Kendall County Transportation Alternatives Program.
+The Trail Connection Project will be completed in early 2026.

 Fox River Bluffs was opened in 2023 and features a small parking lot, restored prairie and oak reforestation project, and a 1-mile trail loop and spur.
-First-phase construction efforts will complete an underpass and three-quarter mile trail connection and loop to Fox River Bluffs, with connecting turf trails into the bluff areas completed shortly thereafter.
-Phase II will complete the final ADA accessible trail connections.
+An underpass and three-quarter mile trail connection and loop to Fox River Bluffs, with connecting turf trails into the bluff areas and completion of ADA accessible trail connections are expected to be completed in early 2026.